3. Using synctool

 synctool uses rsync to copy these trees to the node, and afterwards it runs the synctool-client command on that node.
 Note that it is perfectly possible to run synctool-client on a node by hand, in which case it will check its local copy of the repository.
 The client by itself will not synchronize with the master repository; synctool works with server push and not client pull.

-Previously, synctool was located under /var/lib/synctool/.
+In old times, synctool was located under /var/lib/synctool/.
 It worked for me (tm), except that the Filesystem Hierarchy Standard (FHS) has various things to say about it:

 • thou shalt put configuration files under an etc/ directory;